 4. How can I know what taxes are assessed on what products?

 If you are handling your importation procedures, your best reference will be the Customs Calculator web app which contains up-to-date information on the duties assessed on every category of product.
 Be careful to properly mark the country of origin; taxes will vary greatly depending on where the goods were manufactured.
+Also, on our social media profiles whose content is regularly promoted by The Marketing Heaven, you can always find relevant and updated information.

 Or, simply hire an experienced Canadian customs broker to eliminate the uncertainty!
 Our team of experts at ARGO Customs will ensure your goods arrive properly - just contact us.